 Civil War Activities — The Angel of the Battlefield

 On April 12, 1861, Southern forces bombarded the U.S. Army garrison occupying Fort Sumter in Charleston Harbor.
 The American Civil War had begun.
 Three days later, President Lincoln countered by requesting all state governors to muster recruits for the formation of a volunteer army to suppress the rebellion.
-Among the first units to answer the call was the 6th Massachusetts Regiment.
+The 6th Massachusetts Regiment quickly responded.
 Organized on January 21, 1861, the unit had been drilling in anticipation of war.
 Many of its members included Clara Barton’s former students or men that she otherwise knew.

 On April 19, the men of the 6th Massachusetts were passing through Baltimore by train on their way to report for duty in Washington, D.C.
 As they disembarked to switch trains, an angry crowd of Southern sympathizers began pelting them with rocks.
-As the confrontation escalated, gunshots were exchanged, producing casualties on both sides.
-By the time the men of the 6th Massachusetts escaped Baltimore, four of their regiment were dead and many others were injured.
-In addition, much of their luggage had been seized leaving many of the recruits with nothing but the proverbial shirts on their backs.
+As the confrontation escalated, gunfire erupted, producing casualties on both sides.
+By the time the men of the 6th Massachusetts escaped Baltimore, four of their regiment were dead and many others suffered injuries.
+In addition, marauders had plundered much of their luggage, leaving many of the recruits with nothing but the proverbial shirts on their backs.

 Word of the encounter traveled quickly.
-When the Bay State regiment reached Washington, Clara Barton and her sister, Sally Vassal, were among those to greet them at the train station.
+When the Bay State regiment reached Washington, Clara Barton and her sister, Sally Vassal, joined supporters who greeted them at the train station.
 The sisters took as many of the wounded as possible to their homes for medical care.
-For the others they began collecting clothes, blankets, rations, and other supplies that the War Department was unprepared to provide.
+For the others, they began collecting clothes, blankets, rations, and other supplies that the War Department was unprepared to provide.

 During the coming months, the mushrooming size of the volunteer army overwhelmed Washington.
-Accordingly, Barton’s spontaneous act of kindness for the men of her home state transformed into a larger designed campaign to provide relief for soldiers in general.
-As her efforts expanded, Barton began to actively solicit support from across the nation, and supplies flooded into the nation’s capital.
+Barton’s spontaneous act of kindness for the men of her home state grew into a larger designed campaign to provide relief for any soldiers in need.
+As her efforts expanded, Barton actively solicited support from across the nation, and supplies flooded into the nation’s capital.

-In April 1863, Barton arrived at Hilton Head Island, South Carolina, where she rendered aid to soldiers throughout the Operations against Defenses of Charleston.
+In April 1863, Barton arrived at Hilton Head Island, South Carolina, where she helped soldiers throughout the Operations against Defenses of Charleston.
 In August, she helped to establish field hospitals and distributed supplies following the Battle of Fort Wagner and the subsequent Federal assaults that drove Confederate troops off of Morris Island in September.

 Barton’s willingness to put her personal safety at risk to tend the wounded near the front won the trust of soldiers and field doctors alike.
 It also earned her the endearing informal title of “Angel of the Battlefield.”